harmony-one/horizon/docs/README.md

 * TokenLockerOnHarmony.sol : Tracks tokens locked which are then minted by the bridge
 * FaucetToken.sol : Token created on Harmony which will be bridged to Ethereum (Testing Only)

+**Proxies and Upgradability**
+In the original codebase deployments of contracts where made upgradeable via the use of [upgrade scripts](https://github.com/harmony-one/horizon/tree/main/scripts/upgrade) and `await upgrades.deployProxy` (e.g. see [deploy_erc20.js](https://github.com/harmony-one/horizon/blob/main/scripts/deploy_erc20.js))

+Alernate ways to achieve this are
+1. Hardhat Upgrades: Open Zepplin provides an [upgrade plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades) via [this npm package](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades).
+2. [EIP-2535 Diamonds, Multi-Facet Proxy](https://eips.ethereum.org/EIPS/eip-2535): Diamonds are [supported by hardhat-deploy](https://github.com/wighawag/hardhat-deploy/tree/master#builtin-in-support-for-diamonds-eip2535) and have [reference-implementations](https://github.com/mudgen/diamond-3-hardhat).

+Recommendation: Diamonds appear to be the more robust solution and will enable upgrading of functionality long term as we evolve our relay and verification functionality.
+If time is a constraint can use Hardhat Upgrades initially and then migrate to Diamonds at a later point.
+However this will incur a migration cost.

 **Original Documentation**

 Original documentation using the CLI can be found [here for Ethereum Light Client](https://github.com/johnwhitton/horizon/blob/main/cli/README.md#elcethereum-ligth-client-cli) and [here for Bridge CLI](https://github.com/johnwhitton/horizon/blob/main/cli/README.md#bridge-cli) but the CLI does not mention Ethereum deployment or the deployment of the TokenLocker contracts.